talmolab/sleap/docs/tutorial.rst

 ========

 Before you can use sLEAP, you’ll need to install it.
-Follow the instructions at https://murthylab.github.io/sleap/ to install sLEAP and start the GUI app.
+Follow the instructions at :ref:`Installation` to install sLEAP and start the GUI app.

 There are three main stages of using sLEAP: